 Roadmap

-DIN is progressing through a carefully structured roadmap that gradually enhances its decentralization, scalability, and governance capabilities.
-This roadmap is divided into key phases, each designed to build on the last, ensuring a robust and resilient network.
+DIN progresses through a structured roadmap that enhances its decentralization, scalability, and governance capabilities.
+This roadmap divides into key phases, each building on the last to ensure a robust and resilient network.

-The Federated Phase is the foundational stage of DIN, where the network's initial components are deployed, tested, and refined in a controlled environment with trusted alpha customers.
-This phase focuses on establishing DIN's basic operational capabilities, ensuring service reliability, and verifying economic viability before fully opening the network.
+The federated phase is the foundational stage of DIN, where the network's initial components were deployed, tested, and refined in a controlled environment with trusted alpha customers.
+This phase focused on establishing DIN's basic operational capabilities, ensuring service reliability, and verifying economic viability before fully opening the network.

 Joining DIN